 - 1 – 2 tablespoons olive oil, optional

-- mineral salt & fresh cracked pepper, to taste
+- ½ teaspoon salt + pepper, or to taste

-Remove the husks and stringy fibers from the corn cut/slice the corn off the cob.
+Prep corn: Remove the husks and stringy fibers from the corn cut/slice the corn off the cob.
 See this, 3 Mess Free Ways to get Corn of the Cobb, for a quick tutorial.
 Prep the bell pepper and onion.

-In a large mixing bowl, place the arugula, corn, bell pepper and onion.
+Assemble: In a large mixing bowl, place the arugula, corn, bell pepper and onion.
 Add the lemon juice, olive oil and salt & pepper.
 Mix well to combine.
 Taste for seasoning adding more lemon juice or salt & pepper as needed.

-Serve right away, or let the salad set for about 10 minutes (you can also chill it if you like).
+Serve: Enjoy right away, or let the salad set for about 10 minutes (you can also chill it if you like).
 The arugula will soften and slightly wilt during that time making the salad look more proportioned and not so arugula heavy (it makes it a little easier to eat).

-Store leftovers in an airtight container in the refrigerator for up to 5 days or so.
+Store: Leftovers can be stored in an airtight container in the refrigerator for up to 5 days or so.

 For a little protein, try mixing in a handful of sprouted mung beans or mixed sprouted beans.
 Their grassy, bitter flavor pairs well with the sweet veggies.